Tired look, Dr Dion Paridaens explains the surgical options..

 In both upper and lower blepharoplasty it is important that clients are aware about the benefits, side effects and risks of the surgery.
 Adequate information prior to the surgery should prevent false expectations with regard to the outcome of surgery.
 If the expectations are not realistic, the outcome may be disappointing for the client even when this is objectively good.
 Fortunately, in our practice, the vast majority of well-informed and selected clients who have undergone a proper ophthalmologist correction are very satisfied with the result.

 Dr Paridaens is an experienced eyelid and orbital surgeon.
-In 25 years of surgery he performed more than 35,000 oculoplastic and orbital procedures.
+He is the current President-Elect of the European Society of Ophthalmic Plastic & Reconstructive Surgery (ESOPRS).
+In 27 years of surgery he performed more than 35,000 oculoplastic and orbital procedures.
 He operates 2 to 4 days per week with a focus on eyelids, brows, orbits and tear ducts.
 He is also a specialist in the field of botox treatments.
 ‘Obtaining a natural appearance’ is always the motto

 Oculoplastic team in the operating room with senior surgeon Dr Dion Paridaens (foreground), Dr Dianta Pinas (left behind) and Dr Ronald de Keizer (right behind)